lsst-it/ittn-004/index.rst

 Unlike all other LSST sites, the summit network has a requirement to function with a complete loss of external connectivity.
-We acknowledge that this means that a hosted service such as `route53 <https://aws.amazon.com/route53/>`_ alone is not sufficent for the operational needs of the summit network.
+We acknowledge that this means that a hosted service such as `route53 <https://aws.amazon.com/route53/>`_ alone is not sufficient for the operational needs of the summit network.
-However, a hosted DNS service should be sufficent for all other sites.
+However, a hosted DNS service should be sufficient for all other sites.

 Domain name(s)
 ==============